Skip to content

 Chillul HaShem (Profaning the Name)

-Actions that shame God's reputation in the eyes of others—the deepest ethical violation in Jewish thought.
+Acting in ways that damage God's reputation in the eyes of others — one of the most serious ethical violations in Jewish thought.

 How it traveled